Learning a Game by Paying the Agents: Minimizing Payment

 \section{Minimizing Payment}

-Previous sections focus on $\eps$-learning a game in as few rounds as possible.
+Most of our paper focuses on $\eps$-learning a game in as few rounds as possible.
 This section discusses an alternative goal: $\eps$-learning a game while minimizing the total payment to the agents.
-We show that the case of a single rational agent can be solved with a small total payment, but the multi-agent case is different.

-\paragraph{\bf Single rational agent} First, we consider $\eps$-learning a single-agent game under the rationalizable model (optimal action model).
-Section~\ref{sec:1p-optimal-action} showed that $\tilde\Omega(m) \cdot \log(1/\eps)$ rounds are necessary for this problem.
-Interestingly, we show that the total payment can be significantly smaller than the number of rounds.
-The algorithm is different from the binary search algorithm in Section~\ref{sec:1p-optimal-action}.
-Here, we enumerate every non-optimal action $a\ne a^* := \argmax_{a\in A} U(a)$ of the agent, then try paying action $a$ by $0, \eps, 2\eps, \ldots$, until the agent starts to play action $a$ instead of the optimal action $a^*$.
-Although this takes $1/\eps$ rounds, the total payment is small because we pay $0$ whenever the agent does not play $a$.
+We show that the minimal achievable payment is upper-bounded and lower-bounded by the number of rounds up to constant factors, so the payment minimization problem is quantitatively similar to round complexity minimization.